crypto-org-chain/cronos-docs/docs/play/introduction.md

 ## Overview

 Cronos Play Gaming SDK opens up the opportunity for connecting the gaming world with Cronos!
-It allows you to integrate your gaming platform with Cronos, and to create a seamless experience for your players, for example we can
+It allows you to integrate your gaming platform with Cronos, and to create a seamless experience for your players, for example we can:

 - Connect and interact with Cronos networks;
 - Provide in-game NFTs functionality;